OlegWock/react-icons/README.md

 For example, to use an icon from **Material Design**, your import would be: `import { ICON_NAME } from 'react-icons/md';`

 ## Installation (for meteorjs, gatsbyjs, etc)

+**Fixed version of this package isn't published to npm yet.
+If you interested in it -- please reach out to me in issues.**

 If your project grows in size, this option is available.
 This method has the trade-off that it takes a long time to install the package.